Centiiv/dex-p2p-protocol/README.md

-# P2P Payment Network on EVM-Compatible Blockchains
+# Decentralized P2P Payment Network on EVM-Compatible Blockchains

 This project implements a decentralized P2P payment network on multiple EVM-compatible blockchain networks using Solidity for the smart contract and Node.js for the backend.
 The system allows users to send stablecoins to an aggregator smart contract, which then communicates with a liquidity provider to disburse the equivalent amount in fiat currency to a settlement bank account.